MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/enable-subscription-add-ons-for-your-app.md

 * The Windows SDK [provides APIs](#code-examples) you can use in your app to get info about available subscription add-ons for the app and enable the purchase of a subscription add-on.
 We also provide REST APIs you can call from your services to [manage subscriptions for a user](#manage-subscriptions).
 * You can view analytic reports that provide the number of subscription acquisitions, active subscribers, and canceled subscriptions in a given time period.
 * Customers can manage their subscription on the [http://account.microsoft.com/services](http://account.microsoft.com/services) page for their Microsoft account.
 Customers can use this page to view all of the subscriptions they have acquired, cancel a subscription, and change the form of payment that is associated with their subscription.

-> [!NOTE]
-> To enable the purchase of subscription add-ons in your app, your app must target Windows 10, version 1607, or a later version, and it must use the APIs in the **Windows.Services.Store** namespace to implement the in-app purchase experience instead of the **Windows.ApplicationModel.Store** namespace.
-For more information about the differences between these namespaces, see [In-app purchases and trials](in-app-purchases-and-trials.md).

 ## Steps to enable a subscription add-on for your app